Sandi Toksvig: Writing

 Toksvig has written more than twenty fiction and non-fiction books for children and adults, starting in 1994 with Tales from the Norse's Mouth, a fiction tale for children.
 In 1995, she sailed around the coast of Britain with John McCarthy, who had been held hostage in Beirut.
 In 2003, she published Gladys Reunited: A Personal American Journey, about her travels in the USA retracing her childhood.
 She writes regular columns for Good Housekeeping, the Sunday Telegraph and The Lady.
 In October 2008, she published Girls Are Best, a history book for girls.

 In 2009, her collected columns for The Sunday Telegraph were published in book form as The Chain of Curiosity.
-In 2012, she published her book, Valentine Grey, an historical novel set in the Boer War.
-Her 2006 young adult book, Hitler's Canary is a Holocaust story told by a boy named Bamse and his family.
+In 2012, she published her book, Valentine Grey, a historical novel set in the Boer War.
+Her 2006 young adult book, Hitler's Canary, is a Holocaust story told by a boy named Bamse and his family.
 The characters are based on Toksvig's own father and grandmother; the family heroism in the story closely resembles the author's father's own experiences during the war.
 Her memoir Between the Stops: The View of My Life from the Top of the Number 12 Bus was published on 29 October 2019.

-In 2020, Toksvig wrote and presented a podcast series called We Will Get Past This which aimed to provide "virtual chicken soup for the soul" during the COVID-19 lockdown in the UK, by sharing stories of notable women from her book collection.
+In 2020, Toksvig wrote and presented a podcast series called We Will Get Past This, which aimed to provide "virtual chicken soup for the soul" during the COVID-19 lockdown in the UK, by sharing stories of notable women from her book collection.